There is nothing more important than...

 who cares about the future of the country.

-LATE NEWS: Bruce Price has been invited to speak at the Pensare Oltre conference in Milan,
+NEWS: Bruce Price spoke at the Pensare Oltre conference in Milan,